The Suckless From Scratch Project

 make distclean

-ok, so now we've got a tcc built with a tcc built with gcc from the toolchain the difference is that this tcc has our musl in its binary now. but, it was built with a tcc which wasn't compiled with our musl. so what now? you gussed it, time to repeat the process one more time. don't question my orders, just do it… yeah, i promise, it's necessary ;b
+ok, so now we've got a tcc built with a tcc built with gcc from the toolchain. the difference, is that this tcc has our musl in its binary now. but, it was built with a tcc which wasn't compiled with our musl. so what now? you guessed it, time to repeat the process one more time. don't question my orders, just do it… yeah, i promise, it's necessary ;b

 env CC="/mnt/bin/tcc -s -static -g0 -L/mnt/lib/ -I/mnt/include" \